China jails citizen-journalist for four years over Wuhan virus reporting | Business

 Foreign journalists were denied entry to the court "due to the epidemic", court security officials said.
 A former lawyer, Zhang arrived in Wuhan on Feb.
 1 from her home in Shanghai.

-Her short video clips uploaded to YouTube consist of interviews with residents, commentary and footage of a crematorium, train stations, hospitals and the Wuhan Institute of Virology.
-Detained in mid-May, she went on a hunger strike in late June, court documents seen by Reuters say.
+Her short video clips uploaded to YouTube consist of interviews with residents, commentary, and footage of a crematorium, train stations, hospitals, and the Wuhan Institute of Virology.
+Detained in mid-May, she went on a hunger strike in late June, court documents seen by Reuters said.
 Her lawyers told the court that police strapped her hands and force-fed her with a tube.
-By December, she was suffering headaches, giddiness, stomach ache, low blood pressure and a throat infection.
+By December, she was suffering headaches, giddiness, stomach ache, low blood pressure, and throat infection.

 While there has been no news of Fang, Li re-emerged in a YouTube video in April to say he was forcibly quarantined, while Chen, although released, is under surveillance and has not spoken publicly, a friend has said.